VetGen - The leader in veterinary genetic disease research and genetic disease detection services for purebred animals

 A Locus

 The A locus is responsible for a number of common coat patterns in the dog.
-Expression of all of them requires any combination of two k or Kbr alleles at the K locus, and at least one E or EM allele at the E locus.
+Expression of all of them requires any combination of two ky or Kbr alleles at the K locus, and at least one E or Em allele at the E locus.
 The gene involved is the Agouti gene, and variations in it are responsible for fawn and sable dogs (Ay), wild type (aw), tan points (at), and recessive black(a).

-“a” analysis shows whether a black dog is black due to “recessive black,” or the more common black at the K locus.
+Analysis shows whether a black dog is black due to “recessive black,” or the more common black at the K locus.
 It also reveals whether a non-black animal carries “recessive black.”
 Examples of breeds:

-German Shepherd Dog, Shetland Sheepdog, Belgians (Tervuren, Malinois,Lakenois, Groenendael)
+German Shepherd Dog, Shetland Sheepdog, Belgians (Tervuren, Malinois,Lakenois, Groenendael).

-In breeds where only the Ay, at and “a” alleles are present, the Ay test can be used to see if the fawn/sable dog is Ay/Ay (homozygous) or only has one Ay (heterozygous).
-If it only has one, the other allele must be at.
-Examples of breeds:
+Testing for this mutation along with Ay and recessive black (a) also allows for the identification of aw alleles in those breeds where it is present.In breeds where only the Ay and at alleles are present, the Ay test can be used to see if the fawn/sable dog is Ay/Ay (homozygous) or only has one Ay (heterozygous).
+If it only has one, the other allele must be at (ie Afghans,Collies,Cardigan Welsh Corgi, Dachshund, Norwich Terrier, Staffordshire Terrier).

 D Locus

 The D locus is the primary locus associated with diluted pigment, which results in coats that would otherwise be black or brown instead showing up as gray, or blue in the case of black, and pale brown or Isabella in the case of brown.
 The melanophilin gene has recently been shown to be responsible, but not all of the dilute causing mutations have been identified yet.
-We expect to offer a test in the near future for some breeds.

 M Locus